 Ask any PTE Academic aspirant about the most intimidating part of the test and they will tell you it’s writing the essay.
 The fact that it is a subjective part and needs clear and coherent opinion makes it further complicated.
 As rightly said by many, writing an essay is an art and needs a strategy.
 While there is no perfect way of writing a perfect essay, there are a few things one can keep in mind that can help to meet the PTE Academic format.
 We will give you some of the tried and tested tips here that can surely improve your essay score.

 Tips to improve essay writing skills in the PTE-A exam

 1. Remember to stick to the right format

-As a student appearing for the PTE Exam, it is important to understand that the word ‘Essay’ does not necessarily relate to lengthy single paragraphed explanation that starts with an introduction and ends with a conclusion.
-A better format to follow is to write the introduction in the first paragraph, use the second and the third paragraph to give arguments for and against the subject and then save the conclusion (which should ideally be your personal opinion) for the final paragraph.
+As a student appearing for the PTE Exam, it is important to understand that the word ‘Essay’ does not necessarily relate to a lengthy single paragraphed explanation that starts with an introduction and ends with a conclusion.
+A better format to follow is to write the introduction in the first paragraph, use the second and the third paragraph to give arguments for and against the subject, and then save the conclusion (which should ideally be your personal opinion) for the final paragraph.

 2. Invest a little time in planning your thoughts

 We all know PTE Academic is more about time management than exceptional knowledge.
 Refrain yourself from starting to write the essay as when the thoughts follow.
 Instead, take a few minutes to plan your thoughts about the topic and then begin to write.
 This is a very helpful tip since it avoids wastage of time later when you would get stuck mid-way in your writing falling short of ideas.
 Most of the PTE coaching offers special sessions on how to plan to write informative and crisp essays.